 514 Structure of Modern Russian Phonology (3) Articulatory phonetics, phonemics, morphophonemics, and intonational patterns of modern Russia.
 Prerequisite: three years of college Russian.

-530 Early Russian Literature and Culture (11th-17th Centuries) (3) Major monuments of medieval Russian literature examined in their cultural, literary, and theological context, with special emphasis on issues of genre.
-Focus on problems of Russian cultural identity and Russia’s complex relationship to Byzantine and Western traditions.
-Prerequisite: SLL 510 and SLL 514.
+530 Early Russian Literature and Culture (11th-17th Centuries) (3) Major monuments of pre-modern Slavic literature examined in their cultural, literary, and theological contexts, with special emphasis on literary form, concepts of authorship, identity formation and cultural exchange.

 532 18th Century Russian Literature (3) Major works and genres of the 18th century.
 The development of a “modern” literary tradition, focusing on problems of Russia’s indigenization of Western literary movements (classicism and sentimentalism).